Phantoms and strange attractors in cosmology: Introduction

 Here the analysis of chaos will be greatly simplified because we will be working with first-order equations.
 The idea is to construct cosmological models for multiscalar fields interacting with gravity, where the scalar potential can be derived from a (fake) superpotential.
 This plays the role of a Hamilton's characteristic function of Hamilton-Jacobi theory.
 The method is standard (a discussion can be found in \cite{Skenderis:2006rr}).
 Starting with a Lagrangian \be L =\frac12 G_{ij} \partial_t \phi^i \partial_t \phi^j-V(\phi^i)\ , \ee one assumes that a superpotential $W$ exists, satisfying \be V=-\frac12 G^{ij} \frac{\partial W}{\partial \phi^i}\frac{\partial W}{\partial \phi^j}\ . \ee Then, the solutions of the first order system \be \partial_t \phi^i =\epsilon G^{ij} \frac{\partial W}{\partial \phi^j}\ , \ee with $\epsilon=\pm 1$, solve the second-order equations.
 In general, there may be solutions of the second-order equations that are not described by the first-order system, but our aim here is to discuss specific solutions.

 Cosmological models described in terms of trajectories in a three dimensional space have first appeared in \cite{Russo:2022pgo}, in the context of the ``universal" one-axion model (generalizing the model of \cite{Sonner:2006yn} where cosmologies were associated to trajectories in a 2d space).
-In the case of \cite{Russo:2022pgo}, too, the dynamics is governed by first-order equations, although this reduction to a first-order system occurs in a completely different way.
+In the case of \cite{Russo:2022pgo}, too, the dynamics is governed by first-order equations, although this reduction to a first-order system occurs in a completely different way (for other approaches, see {\it e.g.} \cite{Odintsov:2017tbc}).
 The three-dimensional autonomous system of \cite{Russo:2022pgo} is never chaotic in any range of the parameters.
 An important property of the axion-two dilaton system of \cite{Russo:2022pgo} is that, for specific values of the parameters, represents a consistent truncation of massive maximal supergravities.
-While the scalar field potential for the present models is motivated by closely related potentials appearing in D-brane lagrangians, it differs from these in an essential way, as discussed below.
+While the scalar field potential for the present models is motivated by closely related potentials appearing in D-brane lagrangians, it differs from these in an essential way.